ppatierno/proposals/122-dynamic-controller-quorum.md

 * builds the broker and controller configuration by setting the `controller.quorum.bootstrap.servers` field (instead of the `controller.quorum.voters` one).
 * generates a random directory ID, as a UUID (like the cluster ID), for each controller.
-    * controllers' directory IDs are saved within the `Kafka` status.
-The directory ID for a specific controller is needed during the removal operation (together with the node ID).
 * builds the initial controllers list, as `initial.controllers` field within the node ConfigMap, to be loaded by the `kafka_run.sh` script where it's needed for formatting the storage properly.
 * saves the `initialControllers` field within the `Kafka` custom resource status by storing the `nodeId` and `directoryId` for each initial controller.